The Advantages and Disadvantages of Raising a Child Without Grandparents

 Don’t worry, you and hubby can handle it!

 Some of us have really great memories of growing up with our grandparents.
 They would come over every weekend and play with us or take us out.
-Others may remember only seeing their grandparents during festive holidays.
+Others may remember only seeing their grandparents during the festive holidays.
 Others may not have even met their grandparents.
 Whatever the case is, raising a child without grandparents – whether it’s because they live really far away, they are estranged or passed away, is the reality of some parents.

 Even if families get together often, it’s not the same as having your parents living across the street obsessed over your babies all the time.
 But even though there are downsides for your kids not have their grandparents around, there are actually some benefits too.